Students Begin Work on Clinton Global Initiative Projects

 As of July 1, five Widener students have received funding for their projects:

 - Nicole Gilette, '16, biology major, will study the effects of herbicides on aquatic ecosystems with partners at the Department of Experimental Biology at the University of Buenos Aires in Argentina.
-(Faculty Sponsor: Dr. Itzick Vatnick) See page 2 for more information about Gilette's research.
+(Faculty Sponsor: Dr. Itzick Vatnick).

 - Margaret Karmeris, '15, biology major, will develop a green, inexpensive synthesis of derivatives of Resveratrol, a polyphenolic natural product shown to extend lifespan in different organisms.
 (Faculty Sponsor: Dr. Krishna Bhat)